as-sher/hadoop-cluster-spark-docker/README.md

 # Hadoop and Spark cluster in Docker
-This docker hadoop cluster is based on [kiwenlau/hadoop-cluster-docker](http://github.com/kiwenlau/hadoop-cluster-docker) but it also contains a spark distribution.
+This docker hadoop cluster is based on [kiwenlau/hadoop-cluster-docker](http://github.com/kiwenlau/hadoop-cluster-docker) and it is the main infrastructure for my thesis.

-The main idea is to run spark applications by using the yarn as master!
+The difference from [kiwenlau/hadoop-cluster-docker](http://github.com/kiwenlau/hadoop-cluster-docker) is that this cluster contains also a spark distribution and the project [thesis-spatial](https://github.com/kgiann78/thesis-spatial).
+The main idea is to run spark applications by using the yarn as master.

 Information on the original hadoop-cluster-docker can be found here: